Artist

 • Publishing and writer lanes are shown separately where available: publisher $1.2M-$3.9M/year; writer $1.8M-$5.9M/year.

-• This page is supported by 2 tracked top songs: In the End, Numb.
+• 2 top songs anchor this estimate: In the End, Numb.

 • Ownership fields include master context, publishing context, catalog-sale status.